 Message Streaming Types

-PULL Based Streaming (Datapump) - is a pull based FIFO (First In First Out) queue of device messages.
-The message consumer polls the queue at a pre-defined frequency.
-TTL (Time to Live) for Datapump FIFO queue is 48 hours.
-Messages older than 48 hours would be overwritten if not consumed.
+PULL-based streaming (CTC PULL [Data Pump]): A pull-based FIFO (first in first out) queue of device messages.
+The message consumer polls the queue at a predefined frequency.
+The TTL (time to live) for the queue is 48 hours, which means that messages older than 48 hours would be overwritten if they are not consumed.